 This small corner of land tucked away between libraries and government offices has a somber history that has been controversial and sacred in turns.

-The Huron Indian Cemetery, now formerly known as the Wyandot National Burying Ground, was founded in 1843 after the forced displacement of the Wyandot Nation (a move that took them from Ohio to Kansas).
-The cemetery became the final resting place for an unknown number of natives, with limited documentation of who is buried here.
+The Huron Indian Cemetery, also known as the Wyandot National Burying Ground, was founded in 1843 after the forced displacement of the Wyandotte Nation, a move that took them from Ohio to Kansas.
+The cemetery became the final resting place for an unknown number of Native Americans, though there is limited documentation of who is buried here.

-After the move, roughly one hundred natives succumbed to illness (presumably typhoid or measles) and their bodies were carried to a ridge overlooking the Kansas and Missouri Rivers, thus establishing the cemetery.
-The land was eventually ceded by the government to the Wyandot Nation, giving them rights to the cemetery until 1855, when the nation’s tribal status was dissolved.
+After the move, roughly 100 Native individuals succumbed to illness (presumably typhoid or measles).
+Their bodies were carried to a ridge overlooking the Kansas and Missouri Rivers, thus establishing the cemetery.
+The land was eventually ceded by the government to the Wyandotte Nation, giving them rights to the cemetery until 1855, when the nation’s tribal status was dissolved.
 Regardless of this, the cemetery was still designated a burial ground and continued its purpose.

 In the 1890s, the Wyandotte Nation of Oklahoma agreed to sell the land to local developers and in 1906, the land was set to be sold and the remains moved to another cemetery nearby.
 However, this move was a controversial one.
 A set of sisters, daughters of Andrew Syrenus Conley, fought this sale to the point of essentially barricading their family’s burial site and defending it at gunpoint for nearly two years.

-One of the sisters, Eliza “Lyda” Conley, became the first native woman attorney admitted into the Supreme Court when she argued the cemetery’s case and attempted to prevent the sale of the land.
-Despite her plea and the court being sympathetic, the case was ruled against her.
+One of the sisters, Eliza “Lyda” Conley, became the first Native woman attorney admitted into the Supreme Court when she argued the cemetery’s case and attempted to prevent the sale of the land.
+Despite her plea and the court being sympathetic, the court did not rule in her favor.

 Know Before You Go